OdedMous/Social-Distance-Detector/README.md

 #### Idea 2: Distance in pixels
 Calculate distance in pixels between every pair of people, and define some threshold that from it two people are considered as close to each other. <br/>
-It turns out that this approach will work well only in some cases, such as when the point view of the camera is from above the scene (see *Figure1*).
+It turns out that this approach will work well only in some cases, such as when the point view of the camera is from above the scene (see *Figure 1*).
 | ![Figure1](../master/images/Figure1.png) |
 |:--:|
 | *Figure 1* |